evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ### Sensors & Cameras

-This model uses cameras, radar, LiDAR and ultrasonic sensors for the driver assist systems.
+This model uses cameras, radar, and ultrasonic sensors for the driver assist systems.
-Up to one [radar sensors](../../../../technology/sensorsandcameras/radar/), common.number.zero [LiDAR sensors](../../../../technology/sensorsandcameras/lidar/), eight [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) register everything that happens in the vehicle's environment.
+Up to one [radar sensors](../../../../technology/sensorsandcameras/radar/), eight [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) register everything that happens in the vehicle's environment.

 {{<evkxdisplayaddarticle />}}